Conjecturing-Based Discovery of Patterns in Data

 \ARTICLEAUTHORS{ \AUTHOR{J. Paul Brooks} \AFF{Department of Information Systems, Virginia Commonwealth University, Richmond, VA 23284, \EMAIL{jpbrooks@vcu.edu}} \AUTHOR{David J. Edwards} \AFF{Department of Statistical Sciences and Operations Research, Virginia Commonwealth University, Richmond, VA 23284, \EMAIL{dedwards7@vcu.edu}} \AUTHOR{Craig E. Larson} \AFF{Department of Mathematics and Applied Mathematics, Virginia Commonwealth University, Richmond, VA 23284, \EMAIL{clarson@vcu.edu}} \AUTHOR{Nico Van Cleemput} \AFF{Department of Applied Mathematics, Computer Science and Statistics, Ghent University, Ghent, Belgium, \EMAIL{nico.vancleemput@gmail.com}} }

-\ABSTRACT{ We propose the use of a conjecturing machine that generates feature relationships in the form of bounds involving nonlinear terms for numerical features and boolean expressions for categorical features.
+\ABSTRACT{ We propose the use of a conjecturing machine that {suggests} feature relationships in the form of bounds involving nonlinear terms for numerical features and boolean expressions for categorical features.
 The proposed \textsc{Conjecturing} framework recovers known nonlinear and boolean relationships among features from data.
 In both settings, true underlying relationships are revealed.
-We then compare the method to a previously-proposed framework for symbolic regression and demonstrate that it can also be used to recover equations that are satisfied among features in a dataset.
-The framework is then applied to patient-level data regarding COVID-19 outcomes to suggest possible risk factors that are confirmed in medical literature. }
+We then compare the method to a previously-proposed framework for symbolic regression { on the ability to} recover equations that are satisfied among features in a dataset.
+The framework is then applied to patient-level data regarding COVID-19 outcomes to suggest possible risk factors that are confirmed in the medical literature. }

 \KEYWORDS{automated conjecturing, computational scientific discovery, interpretable artificial intelligence, nonlinear pattern discovery, boolean pattern discovery} \HISTORY{}